JohnnyJunhwiMun/robot_arm_target_pareto/README.md

 ---
 ## 🚀 Results
-Randoly searched path takes longer time and detour to reach the target point, which is apprenlty unreasonable movement.
-However, optimal path gurantees the successful task while balancing 3 different objectives such as minimum distance from the obstacles, joint length and smoothness.
+The randomly searched path demonstrates inefficient behavior, taking unnecessary detours and significantly longer time to reach the target.
+This leads to movements that are clearly suboptimal and impractical for real-world applications.

+In contrast, the optimal path ensures task success by intelligently balancing three critical objectives:

+🛡️ **Safe Navigation**: Maintains a minimal distance from obstacles.

+🤖**Efficient Joint Usage**: Optimizes joint configurations and length.

+🌊 **Smooth Motion**: Ensures fluid and natural path transitions.

+This balance results in a more reliable, efficient, and realistic robotic motion.

 **Randomly searched path**